-SCKLS continues to assess and monitor the changing needs of SCKLS school district member libraries especially in the areas of continuing education and consulting.
-Results from the current February 2012 School Library Services Survey should help guide future programs of service to school libraries.
-Results and recommendations based on the survey will be available by June 1, 2012.
+SCKLS continues to assess and monitor the changing needs of SCKLS school district member libraries and public library youth services especially in the areas of continuing education and consulting.
+Results from the February 2012 School Library Services Survey are guiding future programs of service to school libraries.
+SCKLS staff are implementing recommendations and further developing their expertise to meet the needs of school district library members.

-Section II, Services and Programs (Current and 2013 Year Goals)
+Section II, Services and Programs (Current and 2014 Year Goals)